jeroenrinzema/BECM/README.md

 ## Blocks

 A block is a standalone entity that does not depend on any above DOM structure.
-Blocks can be nested with each other but should not depend on one another.
+Blocks can be nested within each other but should not depend on one another.

 > It is advised to use a prefix for each block in the examples below do we use the prefix `becm` as an example